IlanCosman/scuba/README.md

 ### Disadvantages

 - Scuba does not support dependencies.
-While this might initially seem like a major flaw, the empirical evidence suggests otherwise.
-None of the 24 premier plugins/prompts listed on [awesome.fish] have dependencies.
+While this might initially seem like a major flaw, the empirical evidence suggests otherwise: 0 of the 24 most popular plugins/prompts listed on [awesome.fish] have dependencies.
 Nevertheless, this can be counted as a minor disadvantage.

+- Scuba does not support installing from websites other than GitHub.
+This may be added if requested.

 ### Differences

 - Commands vs. File-based configuration - Scuba does not offer two seperate approaches for managing plugins.
 Instead, everything is done via commands.

-- Cache fallback - Fisher offers a cache fallback for installed plugins.
+- No cache fallback - Fisher offers a cache fallback for installed plugins.
 However, caching doesn't make much sense when downloading and installing a plugin takes under a second.
 Caching requires that Fisher create permenant directories on your machine.
 It has also been the source of multiple bugs.

 ## Acknowledgements